-NB: Donations total shown (above right) doesn't include the following contributions:
+NB: Donations totals (above right) don't include following contributions:

 Nobel-Prize-winning poet, WB Yeats, though inspired by Irish legend, landscape & longing, actually spent two-thirds of his young life among the 'roadways' & 'pavements grey' mentioned in his much-loved poem, 'The Lake Isle of Innisfree', an urban/London experience familiar to many Irish people, including writers such as Sheridan, Goldsmith, Moore, Shaw, & Wilde, & an experience crucial to the shaping both of Yeats’s (& Ireland’s) identity, & of English literature.